Cloudflare Accuses Perplexity AI of Stealthy Web Scraping, Sparking Debate on AI Crawlers

 Source: The Verge

-Perplexity has dismissed Cloudflare's blog post as a "sales pitch" and denied ownership of the bot named in the report 2.
-In a subsequent blog post, Perplexity claimed that the behavior was from a third-party service it occasionally uses 3.
+Perplexity has vehemently denied Cloudflare's accusations, dismissing them as a "sales pitch" and claiming that the bot identified in Cloudflare's blog post "isn't even ours" 2.
+In a subsequent blog post, Perplexity attributed the behavior to a third-party service it occasionally uses and argued that Cloudflare's systems are "fundamentally inadequate for distinguishing between legitimate AI assistants and actual threats" 3.

-In response to these findings, Cloudflare has taken several actions:
+In response to the growing concerns about AI crawlers, Cloudflare has taken several actions:

-2. Added heuristics to block the alleged stealth crawling
+2. Adding new techniques to block stealth crawling

-3. Launched a marketplace allowing website owners to charge AI scrapers for access
+3. Launching a marketplace allowing website owners to charge AI scrapers for content access

 Source: Ars Technica